The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 reform efforts in emerging areas of concern, including new generation

 rights.
-They should back the Council of Europe work in the areas
+They should support Council of Europe work in the areas

 of artificial intelligence, data protection, gender equality and